gtaylor2529/gauge-java-api/gauge/techtest/DOCUMENTATION-API-FINDINGS.md

 - A POST request to /unauthorized returns an array of JSON objects called "receivedRequest".
 This has not been documented
 - A GET request to /unauthorized/lost returns the JSON objects "mediaTypeUsed" and "bodyReceived".
 This has not been documented
+- The words "authorized" and "authorised" are used inconsistently across this endpoint

 ## /no_response